ssec/polar2grid/doc/source/getting_started.rst

         $POLAR2GRID_HOME/bin/polar2grid.sh viirs_sdr gtiff -f <path to files>/<list of files>

+    This script takes advantage of the modular design of |project|;
+    a user only needs to decide on a :doc:`Reader <readers/index>` and a :doc:`Writer <writers/index>` and provide them to |script_literal|.
+    In |project| the ``<path to files>`` will be searched for the necessary files to make as many products as possible.
+Similarly if processing errors occur |project| will attempt to continue processing to make as many products as it can.

+    For example, executing the command above will create 8-bit GeoTIFF files of all M-Band, I-Band, and Day/Night Band SDR files it finds in the directory as long as it contains the matching geolocation files.
+If multiple granules are provided to |script_literal| they will be aggregated together.
+    By default the above command resamples the data to a Google Earth compatible Platte Carrée projected grid at ~600m resolution, but this can be changed with command line arguments.

 .. ifconfig:: is_geo2grid

     The most common use of |project| is to convert satellite data files in to